 The Chase Guard Dalek Figure:

 This Dalek is based on a brief appearance of a Movie prop in The Chase, that was given to the BBC on loan in order to increase the number of mobile Dalek props for that episode.
-Since it used the Movie design, it lacked the slats seen on other Daleks, had a blue head and gold trim, and had no base, although they did replace the lights to better resemble standard Daleks of that era.
-The only difference in my custom is that I have left the alternating black and silver slats from the Dalek Saucer Commander that I used as the base for this figure as I thought it gave the custom more character, and since this is a Dalek design that technically shouldn’t exist anyway, there is no reason not to change it a bit if it looks better this way.
-According to Character Options, who made a figure of this Dalek design, these Daleks serve as Guards, so I suppose this one is Captain of the Guard.
+Since it used the Movie design, it lacked the slats seen on other Daleks, had a blue head and gold trim, and had no base.
+The production team did replace the dome lights to better resemble standard Daleks of that era, however.
+The only difference in my custom is that I have left the alternating black and silver slats from the Dalek Saucer Commander that I used as the base for this figure.
+Perhaps this Dalek serves as some form of Commander in the Dalek Emperor’s Guard.

 Bonus – Alternate Red The Daleks’ Master Plan Supreme Dalek Figure:

 Since The Daleks’ Master Plan aired in black and white (and is now mostly missing), there has been debate over what colour the Supreme Dalek in that story is actually supposed to be.
 Whilst the original prop was allegedly black, some fans have interpreted this Dalek as being red, to the extent that several novelisations and comic adaptations of this story feature a red version of the Supreme Dalek on the front cover.
 As such, I have created this custom of what the Supreme Dalek would look like in this colour scheme, and I have swapped the manipulator arm for double gunsticks so he can also serve as an Emperor’s Guard too.
 Since I used Humbrol paints for this custom, the Dalek has a nice glossy finish, and I used a simple screw as a replacement for the manipulator arm.